jylisadoney/intro-excel/8-more.md

 # Additional Excel Features

-Excel offers many other functions that you can use to work with your data.
+Excel offers many other features that you can use to work with your data.

+These include `Templates`, `Conditional Formatting`, `Data Validation`, and `Pivot Tables`.

 ## Templates